Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Normochromic normocytic anaemia can be seen with acute blood loss

-• Reticulocyte count may be normal or elevated.
+• Reticulocyte count may be normal or elevated

-• Suggest correlation with any bleeding symptoms
+• Correlate with any bleeding symptoms

-Macrocytic Anaemia
+Macrocytic anaemia

 Vitamin B12 and folate deficiency

-• Can be associated with failure to thrive or neurodevelopmental problems. (regression, seizures, irritability, poor feeding)
+• Can be associated with failure to thrive or neurodevelopmental problems (regression, seizures, irritability, poor feeding)

-• Vitamin B12 deficiency may be seen in exclusively breast-fed infants of mothers with vitamin B12 deficiency, children with a vegan or vegetarian diet, pernicious anaemia and metabolic disorders.
+• Vitamin B12 deficiency may be seen in exclusively breast-fed infants of mothers with vitamin B12 deficiency, children with a vegan or vegetarian diet, pernicious anaemia and metabolic disorders

 • Characteristic blood film findings include teardrop red cells and hypersegmented neutrophils and often neutropenia or thrombocytopenia

-• If low active vitamin B12 suggest serum homocysteine and urine methylmalonic acid.
+• If low active vitamin B12 suggest serum homocysteine and urine methylmalonic acid

-• Treatment must be commenced urgently, particularly if neurological symptoms or regression.
+• Treatment must be commenced urgently, particularly if neurological symptoms or regression

 Other causes of red cell macrocytosis with or without anaemia